dart-lang/language/working/0723-static-extensions/feature-specification.md

 the declaration of the constructor to serve as the type parameters and return type of the static member*

-### Dynamic Semantics of constructor invocations and references
+### Dynamic Semantics of constructor invocations and tearoffs

-Every invocation and reference to a constructor defined in an extension has a corresponding fully resolved form with all type arguments (if any) fully determined as described in the static semantics above.
-The dynamic semantics of invocations and references which are not originally provided in fully resolved form are entirely defined by the dynamic semantics of the corresponding fully resolved form.
+Every invocation and tearoff of a constructor defined in an extension has a corresponding fully resolved form with all type arguments (if any) fully determined as described in the static semantics above.
+The dynamic semantics of invocations and tearoffs which are not originally provided in fully resolved form are entirely defined by the dynamic semantics of the corresponding fully resolved form.